MicrosoftDocs/fabric-docs/docs/admin/fabric-identities-manage.md

 :::image type="content" source="./media/fabric-identities-manage/fabric-identities-tab.png" alt-text="Screenshot showing the Fabric identities tab in the Fabric admin portal." lightbox="./media/fabric-identities-manage/fabric-identities-tab.png":::

-The columns of the list of identities are described following table.
+The columns of the list of identities are described in following table.

 | Column | Description |
 | --------- | --------- |